Our Programs in the Schools and Continuing Education

 Coin for college (Woo-hoo!)—it’s never too early to start saving for college, especially with college costs increasing every year.
 Extra Credit Union gives students a helping hand by proudly awarding the Richard J. Spence Scholarship to five graduating high school seniors each year.
 The multiple scholarships include:

 - Two $500 scholarships

 Our scholarship recipients are determined by a committee and selected based on:

 - Community and school involvement

 Student awardees may apply scholarship funds to any component of their comprehensive tuition and fees.
 (Students must be a member of Extra Credit Union and a high school senior at the time of application to apply.)

-We are pleased to announce the 2018 Richard J. Spence winners:
+Congratulations to our 2018 Richard J. Spence winners:

 - Kiley Nitz—Warren Woods Tower High School ($2,000)